nyu-pl-sp19/class09/README.md

 ```

 While the function `print_more` should behave just fine when it
-executes (and a corresponding Scheme version indeed works as
+executes (and e.g. a corresponding JavaScript version indeed works as
 expected), it is rejected by the OCaml type checker:

 ```ocaml